To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Cameron was told about the resignation of Stephenson just over an hour after taking off from London on Sunday for a two-day trip to South Africa and Nigeria, aides said.

 He has already shortened the visit, his first to sub-Saharan Africa since taking office in May 2010, because of the phone hacking crisis.
-It was due to last five days and take in the new state of South Sudan as well as Rwanda.

 “A big part of [his job] is boosting the British economy and making trade links, and that’s the purpose of this trip.
 The prime minister needs to continue doing that,” a spokesperson told reporters travelling with Cameron.